snakemake/snakemake-executor-plugin-slurm/README.md

 ## Installation

-The executor can be installed with either pip:
+The executor can be installed [from PyPI](https://pypi.org/project/snakemake-executor-plugin-cannon/) with pip:

 ```bash
 pip install snakemake-executor-plugin-cannon
 ```

-Or conda/mamba:
+Or [from bioconda](https://bioconda.github.io/recipes/snakemake-executor-plugin-cannon/README.html) with conda/mamba:

 ```bash
 mamba install snakemake-executor-plugin-cannon